awsdocs/amazon-athena-user-guide/doc_source/control-limits.md

-# Controlling Costs and Monitoring Queries with CloudWatch Metrics and Events<a name="control-limits"></a>
+# Controlling costs and monitoring queries with CloudWatch metrics and events<a name="control-limits"></a>

 Workgroups allow you to set data usage control limits per query or per workgroup, set up alarms when those limits are exceeded, and publish query metrics to CloudWatch\.